 Endometrial swab: taken during oestrus from the lining of the uterus via the open cervix to demonstrate whether the uterus is free from infection.

-Mare swabs taken for disease prevention purposes should be tested according to the recommendations in the Prevention section.
+Mare swabs taken for disease prevention purposes should be tested according to the recommendations on pages 9–12.

 Swabs should be taken from three sites; the urethra, urethral fossa and penile sheath, plus pre-ejaculatory fluid when possible.
 Separate swabs should be used for each site and tested by aerobic and microaerophilic culture and/or by PCR test, in all circumstances.